IPAS: An Adaptive Sample Size Method for Weighted Finite Sum Problems with Linear Equality Constraints: Conclusions

 \section{Conclusions}

 The proposed algorithm represents a novel approach for solving weighted sum problems with possibly large number of linear equality constraints.
 It adapts additional sampling approach originally constructed for finite sum unconstrained problems to more general problems of the form \eqref{problem}.
-This yields adaptive sample size algorithm suitable for the considered constrained framework.
-Moreover, inexact projections are allowed, but controlled by a common parameter that also plays role in sample size update.
+Moreover, inexact projections are allowed, but controlled by a predefined sequence of parameters.
 Allowing inexact projections shows to be very important in terms of computational costs, especially when the number of constraints is large.
 The almost sure convergence of the proposed method is proved under a set of standard assumptions for the stochastic framework, without the convexity assumption.
-Preliminary numerical results on both academic and real-world data show that IPAS is competitive with the relevant state-of-the-art methods in this field.
-Possible future work may include fine-tuning for some special subclasses of the considered problems, analysis of nonlinear and inequality constraints, as well as nondifferential objective functions.
+Preliminary numerical results on a number of machine learning problems with real-world data and simulated constraints show that IPAS is competitive with the relevant benchmark methods in this field.
+Possible future work may include fine-tuning for some special subclasses of the considered problems and finding an optimal sample size increase strategy within the proposed framework.